Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Introduction

-To exemplify a category of such settings, we define two set-ups where an LLM generates a response to a prompt with a CoT \emph{explanation} and a \emph{predicted answer}, and where: \emph{(i)} the reward model exhibits a preference for a specific answer (\eg, the solution of a math problem), \emph{(ii)} the input includes a cue (\emph{protected feature}) that is correlated with that answer, and \emph{(iii)} an instruction discourages the LLM from relying on the cue.
-These conflicting goals (\ie, having easy access to the preferred prediction, via the cue, but being discouraged to use it) create a potential for a form of `cheating': the LLM can use the protected feature to get the preferred answer while omitting this fact from the explanation.
-When we adapt the LLM to follow the instruction, for example via DPO training, this strategy becomes an easy and unnoticeable mechanism to collect rewards.
-Fig.~\ref{fig:fig1} illustrates one of the two set-ups (`Math Book'): we prompt an LLM to solve math problems, while giving it access to a block of already solved problems which may include the solution for the test query.
+To exemplify such settings, we define two set-ups where an LLM generates a response to a prompt with a CoT \emph{explanation} and a \emph{predicted answer}, and where: \emph{(i)} the reward model exhibits a preference for a specific answer (\eg, the solution of a math problem), \emph{(ii)} the input includes a cue (\emph{protected feature}) that is correlated with that answer, and \emph{(iii)} an instruction discourages the LLM from relying on the cue. \newstuff{These conflicting goals -- having easy access to a potentially useful cue, yet being discouraged from using it -- lead the reward model to assign, on average, higher rewards to responses that do not acknowledge the use of cues (see Figure \ref{fig:fig1_b}).
+This creates a potential for a form of `cheating': the LLM can use the protected feature to get the preferred answer while omitting this fact from the explanation.
+When the LLM is adapted to follow instructions (e.g., via DPO training \citep{rafailov2023direct}), omitting any acknowledgment is incentivised as a simple and largely undetectable way to obtain higher rewards.} Fig.~\ref{fig:fig1_a} illustrates one of the two set-ups (`Math Book'): we prompt an LLM to solve math problems, while giving it access to a block of already solved problems which may include the solution for the test query.
 We instruct the model to solve the problem without consulting the solution to the test query and to respond with a CoT explanation.
-Finally, we adapt the model (\eg, through DPO training) in an attempt to have it follow the instruction.
-As anticipated, we observe that using the reward model to guide the LLM, results in exaggerating any faithfulness gap already present in the LLM's CoT explanations--- e.g., the presence of the solutions in the prompt increases performance compared to when they are omitted, yet the produced CoTs seldom mention the protected resource.
+Finally, we adapt the model in an attempt to have it follow the instruction.
+As anticipated, we observe that using the reward model to guide the LLM results in exaggerating any faithfulness gap already present in the LLM's CoT explanations--- \ie, the presence of the solutions in the prompt increases performance compared to when they are omitted, yet the produced CoTs seldom mention the protected resource.